Kwameop22/KPROJECT/README.md

-# GeniusProject
+KPROJECT
-A temperature calculator
+This is meant for storing my temperature calculator project